 Be aware that such manual cleanup will work only if there are less than 10K of bad quality accounts following you.

-It will indeed take a while, yes, but in a week or two, you will have completely resurrected your account and made it appealing to advertisers again.
+It will indeed take a while, yes, but in a week or two, you will have completely resurrected account which will become appealing to advertisers.

 Remember: if there are tens of thousands of bots on your account, you would have to arm yourself with patience, as it would take weeks, or even months, to do the work.

 At the end of the day, have no fear when removing bad quality audience.
 It’s better to be a blogger with 20K real followers and a good reputation, rather than have 70K followers and a pumped up account.
 Many brands have decided to step back from working with bloggers who have a bad audience.
 Think of a recent statement by Unilever.